oils-for-unix/oils/doc/ref/chap-option.md

     echo $ref  # fatal
     ref=x      # fatal

-### parse_ignored
+### no_parse_ignored

-For compatibility, YSH will parse some constructs it doesn't execute, like:
+For compatibility, OSH will parse some constructs it doesn't execute, like:

     return 0 2>&1  # redirect on control flow